Very British indeed

-And, as we left the hotel the first day to do some exploring in Ipoh, we had our next Wow-experience.
+And, as we left the hotel the first day to do some exploring in Ipoh, we had our next Wow experience.
 The surroundings!

-The Tudor is located away from the main street, nestled between nature and breath-taking views of the mountains.
+The Tudor is located away from the main street, nestled between nature and breathtaking views of the mountains.
 We didn’t see that the night before.

 How it started

-James and I had a very nice chat our second day with Rachel and Lucas.
+James and I had a very nice chat on our second day with Rachel and Lucas.
 We were interested to hear more about the history of the hotel and all about the details.

 Rachel and Lucas are from Malaysia and lived in Australia, but do not originally come from the tourism industry.

-Rachel was a Veterinarian and Lucas an Engineer.
+Rachel was a Veterinarian and Lucas was an Engineer.
 When they decided to move back to Malaysia to be closer to their families, they bought this house two years ago.
-Originally the house was built in 1980 by an Indian pilot for his family.
+Originally the house was built in 1980 by a pilot for his family.
 It took Rachel and Lucas about a year to renovate it into a hotel and the results can be seen!
 A jewel, hidden in wonderful natural surroundings.

 The name of the hotel comes from the style.
-Both Rachel and Lucas decided for a Tudor façade, which is why “Tudor Hotel” seemed logical.
+Both Rachel and Lucas decided on a Tudor façade, which is why “Tudor Hotel” seemed logical.
 But to give it a little bit more polish, they named it “THE Tudor”.

 “The Tudor“ has 9 rooms in total, 3 of them are double rooms, and the others are family rooms.

-In the foyer there is a water dispenser.
+In the foyer, there is a water dispenser.
 We really love this because it helps reduce plastic waste and provides the guests with complimentary water.
-A win-win-situation.
+A win-win situation.

 Some things to Mention:

-The bathroom doors squeak quite loudly, but the owners promised to fix that (we will check on that as we are planning to stay another couple days there).
+The bathroom doors squeak quite loudly, but the owners promised to fix that (we will check on that as we are planning to stay another couple of days there).

 There is no outdoor furniture on the balconies.